CostelloTechnical/pulseTrainOutput/README.md

 }
 ```

 A minimal example to generate a discrete 10 kHz 4 pulse square wave on Pin 11.
-Compatible with Uno or Mega.
+Compatible with Uno R3, Uno R4 or Mega.

 ```cpp
 #include "pulseTrainOutput.h"